-Skull of Yorick Productions: our history
+Skull of Yorick Productions:

 In 2011, Philip Modinos and Kassandra Dimopoulou, while still doing their Master in Arts at the Royal Academy of Music in London, decided to join their commune dream of producing operatic productions.
 They started together a team and named in Skull of Yorick Productions.
 In 2013 they moved back to Greece and continued their work making their base Thessaloniki.
 The team collaborated with many different companies and in 2016 they started their own corporation and named it Hellenic Opera Co.

 The following texts are from our former website, www.skullofyorickproductions.com